rolancon/7cal/README.md

     +0

-7Cal at the date and time of this version's write-up (see above) specifies no specific date and time on the Gregorian with which the year offset +0 synchronizes.
+7Cal at the date and time of the version of this write-up (see above) makes no specific demands with which date and time on the Gregorian the offset +0 synchronizes, except that it must be on a Sunday at midnight according to the UTC time zone.
 The author himself prefers to let 7Cal +0 start at 2017-01-01T00:00:00Z on the Gregorian calendar.

 The next year on the 7Cal calendar is then:

     +1

-After the year are placed the terms that signify one ore more full days.
+After the year are placed the date terms that signify one ore more full days.
 There are one or more terms, separated by the a hyphen '-', and followed by the 'divider' shown as a slash '/' with an integer number, which signifies the number of days in that part of the year (364 divided by a number that should always return another integer number).

 The first day of the next year on the calendar would thus be:

     +1-1/364

-After the days are placed the terms that signify one ore more full seconds.
+After the days are placed the time terms that signify one ore more full seconds.
+They time is separated from the date by an underscore '_', which mimicks a space.

+    +1-1-7_1/86400

 After the seconds is placed the term that signifies the number of microseconds.

+    +1-1-7_1/86400.999

 After the microseconds is placed the term that signifies the ISO 8601 equivalent to the full 7Cal notation.

+    +1-1-7_1/86400.999*2016-31-12T00:00:01.999Z